 ADA Camp Sealth

-Camp served 60 families with diabetes in western Washington this past year.
+The Association will serve 75 families with diabetes in Western Washington at Camp Sealth this year.
 Camp gives children with diabetes the unique opportunity to better manage their disease and build friendships with other children with diabetes, while enjoying a variety of recreational activities in a safe, supportive environment.
-Full medical teams are on staff to ensure the health and safety of kids during their Camp adventures. http://diabetes.org/adacampsealth
+Full medical teams are on staff to ensure the health and safety of kids during their camp adventures.

 Family Link fosters relationships between families who are dealing with diabetes by hosting events for children of all ages, their siblings and parents.
 The Association further supports families by providing linkages with schools and clinics, as well as diabetes news updates and other information and educational resources.